denimwenda/alx-low_level_programming/0x0B-malloc_free/README.md

-function that creates an array of chars, and initializes it with a specific char
+function that returns a pointer to a 2 dimensional array of integers